Contents

 metadata:

-name: mysql-nodeport
+name: mariadb-nodeport

 spec: